greenriver/hmis-warehouse/docs/code_patterns_and_conventions.md

 ### Authorization on a scope

 We should use `ArModel.viewable_by(user)`.
-Not there are variations of this scope in the code base but we should prefer `viewable_by` over visible_by or other variations.
+Note there are variations of this scope in the code base but we should prefer `viewable_by` over visible_by or other variations.

 ### Storing credentials